BRANDI WALLER-PACE, Founder, Executive Director, Editor

 Elisa is an Elementary Music Educator for the Fort Worth Independent School District.
 She earned her Bachelor of Music Education at The University of Texas at Arlington.
 She holds her Orff Schulwerk certification and has completed Kodaly I level.
 Elisa is currently a part of the elementary music curriculum writing team for Fort Worth ISD and was an Assistant Director of the Fort Worth Children’s Honor Choir for 2 years.
 Rangel seeks to shed light on the Latino culture and promote the recognition of Latino culture in the education field and American society as a whole.

-ANDREW ELLINGSEN teaches elementary music and works as an instructional coach in Decorah, IA.
+Andrew teaches elementary music and works as an instructional coach in Decorah, IA.
 He earned his B.A. at Luther College and his M.A.M.E. at the University of St. Thomas with a dual concentration in Kodály and Orff Schulwerk.
 Ellingsen teaches movement in the Orff courses at the University of St. Thomas in St. Paul, MN and Southern Methodist University in Dallas, TX, and has presented at both the Organization of American Kodály Educators and the American Orff Schulwerk Association national conferences.
-He is currently serving on the OAKE Inclusion and Diversity Committee and the Decorah Human Rights Commission.
+He is currently serving on the Decorah Human Rights Commission.
 Ellingsen believes teachers should be lifelong learners and address our blind spots in order to continually make the classroom a more inclusive place.